shivsharma700/Uprised_ass/README.md

-command to run app - npm run dev
+command to run the app - npm run dev

-tech stack used : React, Tailwind , Dasy UI.
+tech stack used: React, Tailwind, Daisy UI.